Strict Subgoal Execution: Reliable Long-Horizon Planning in Hierarchical Reinforcement Learning

 \section{Introduction}

-Recent advances in reinforcement learning (RL) have achieved impressive success across various domains~\cite{mnih2013playing, silver2016mastering} .
-In many real-world applications, agents must achieve specific objectives, motivating the development of goal-conditioned RL (GCRL), where agents learn to reach a designated goal state provided by the environment~\cite{schaul2015universal, levy2017learning,nasiriany2019planning}.
-Unlike conventional RL methods that rely on carefully designed reward functions, GCRL allows agents to directly pursue target states based on goal specifications.
-However, in sparse-reward and long-horizon environments, goals are often distant, making exploration difficult and hindering effective learning due to a lack of intermediate guidance.
+Recent advances in reinforcement learning (RL) have achieved impressive success across various domains~\citep{mnih2013playing, silver2016mastering, jo2026retaining}.
+Although prior works have sought to improve sample efficiency through advanced exploration~\citep{burda2018exploration, jo2024fox}, experience replay mechanisms~\citep{schaul2015prioritized, han2017amber}, or other sample-efficient optimizations~\citep{haarnoja2018soft, han2021diversity, han2021max}, standard approaches tend to exhibit difficulties when adapting to changing objectives without extensive retraining.
+Consequently, Goal-Conditioned RL (GCRL) was introduced to explicitly condition the policy on a target goal, allowing agents to directly pursue diverse states specified by the environment~\citep{schaul2015universal, levy2017learning, nasiriany2019planning}.
+However, it is observed that in sparse-reward and long-horizon environments, goals are often distant.
+This characteristic generally makes exploration challenging and has a tendency to hinder effective learning due to a lack of intermediate guidance.

-To address this, hierarchical RL (HRL) decomposes the decision process into a high-level policy that selects subgoals and a low-level policy that executes actions to reach them~\cite{bacon2017option, vezhnevets2017feudal}.
-Since subgoals are typically closer and more attainable than the final goal, this structure facilitates learning in long-horizon settings.
-Nevertheless, HRL can still fail when the selected subgoals are too difficult for the low-level policy to reach reliably.
-To mitigate this issue, graph-based HRL methods have been proposed~\cite{zhang2018composable, nachum2018near, huang2019mapping,eysenbach2019search, kim2021landmark, zhang2021world}.
-These approaches construct a graph over the goal space, where nodes represent states or regions and edges denote feasible transitions.
-Subgoal selection is guided by shortest paths on the graph, improving success rates in complex tasks.
-However, even graph-based HRL remains limited in performance when the final goal lies far from the current state, as the high-level policy may require too many steps, resulting in unstable training and poor scalability.
+Hierarchical reinforcement learning (HRL) addresses long-horizon goal-conditioned tasks by decomposing control into a high-level policy that proposes subgoals or skills and a low-level policy that executes actions to reach them~\citep{bacon2017option, vezhnevets2017feudal}.
+While this decomposition can ease learning by introducing more attainable intermediate objectives, performance can degrade when proposed subgoals are not reliably reachable by the low-level policy.
+To mitigate this issue, graph-based HRL methods construct a graph over the goal space where nodes represent states or regions and edges encode feasible transitions~\citep{zhang2018composable, nachum2018near, huang2019mapping, eysenbach2019search, kim2021landmark, zhang2021world}.
+This structure enables subgoal selection via shortest-path planning.
+Despite these advances, scalability remains challenging when the final goal is far from the current state because high-level planning may require many decisions and lead to unstable training.
+To reduce reliance on high-level policies, recent work has explored graph-based GCRL without explicit hierarchical structures~\citep{lee2023cqm, yoon2024breadth}.
+However, removing high-level reasoning can reduce flexibility in environments with multiple goals or heterogeneous reward signals.